 Another factor that makes a tattoo acceptable in Islam is when the tattoo does not in any way;

 - Promote unwanted sexual behaviors

 Tattoos with the sword of Imam Ali Alehissalaam or Imam Anna are also considered haram because his salaam is higher than us.

 Where in the Quran does it say tattoos are haram?

 “I answer you from coran sura an.nissa aya 118 to aya 119 : “And I will mislead them, and I will arouse in them [sinful] desires, and I will command them so they will slit the ears of cattle, and I will command them so they will change the creation of Allah .”
 And whoever takes Satan as an ally instead of Allah has certainly sustained a clear loss…”

-This is the Quran verse about tattoos and a verse that is always used to say tattoos are haram in Islam since they can permanently change the creation of Allah.
+This is the Quran verse about tattoos that are always used to say tattoos are haram in Islam since they can permanently change the creation of Allah(SWT).